 So, we arrive back at my “controversial” opinion, which I will repeat once more for the cheap seats in the back: Gentlemen Prefer Blondes is an infinitely better book than The Great Gatsby.
 They take place in a comparable setting, but Loos’ effort is just so. much. better!
 I think it’s too easily written off as a funny little story about a silly gold-digger, but scratch the surface and you’ll find a compelling and hilarious account of gender roles, politics, and power in 1920s America.
 It’s a story about resourcefulness, determination, strategy, and relationships.
 Compare that to stinkin’ Gatsby, which is pretty much just a cautionary tale about how rich people aren’t as happy as they look – pffft!
 What a tragedy that Gentlemen Prefer Blondes isn’t the book that teenagers are forced to read in high school; I’m sure it’d teach them a lot more about life, and heck, it’d be a lot more fun for them to read!

-Yes, Gentlemen Prefer Blondes is a recommended read here at Keeping Up With The Penguins.
+Yes, Gentlemen Prefer Blondes is one of the books you should definitely read before you die.
 I particularly encourage you to give it a go if you think that I must be wrong and Gatsby is the definitive Jazz Age novel.
 And, I’m sure I don’t need to say this to the booklovers, but just in case you need a reminder: don’t judge the book by its movie.

 My favourite Amazon reviews of Gentlemen Prefer Blondes: